curl/everything-curl/http-http3.md

 connection fails it will be reported as, yes, a failure.

-Web browsers will upgrade to HTTP/3 in the background and only switch over once they know it works, which is a smoother way that doesn't break things for users as much.
+Web browsers will upgrade to HTTP/3 in the background and only switch over once they know it works, which is a smoother way that does not break things for users as much.

 Future curl versions will likely offer better fall-back and error handling for this.